Explosive Ordnance Disposal techs support US Army recruiting at Long Beach Grand Prix

 |0

-This work, Explosive Ordnance Disposal techs support US Army recruiting at Long Beach Grand Prix [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Explosive Ordnance Disposal techs support US Army recruiting at Long Beach Grand Prix, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Explosive Ordnance Disposal techs support US Army recruiting at Long Beach Grand Prix